isomorphic-software/smartclient-docs/classes/EditTree.md

 This feature can be disabled by either setting this property or [EditProxy.persistCoordinates](EditProxy.md#attr-editproxypersistcoordinates) to `false`.
 This property affects all nodes within the EditContext whereas the latter property affects children of a single node.

-In some use-cases, like Reify, coordinates should not be persisted except when a component explicitly enables this feature.
+In some use-cases, like VisualBuilder, coordinates should not be persisted except when a component explicitly enables this feature.
 By setting this property to `null` no component will persist coordinates of children unless `EditProxy.persistCoordinates` is explicitly set to `true`.

+**Flags**: IR

+---
+## Attr: EditTree.selectedBorder

+### Description
+Set the CSS border to be applied to the selection outline of the selected components.
+This property is used when [EditProxy.selectedAppearance](EditProxy.md#attr-editproxyselectedappearance) is `outlineMask` or `outlineEdges`.

+This value is applied as a default to [EditProxy.selectedBorder](EditProxy.md#attr-editproxyselectedborder).

+**Flags**: IR

+---
+## Attr: EditTree.allowNestedDrops

+### Description
+Controls whether components can be dropped into other components which support child components.

+When enabled, during a drop interaction in which a [PaletteNode](../reference_2.md#object-palettenode) or [EditNode](../reference.md#object-editnode) is the drop data, the [Component Schema](../kb_topics/componentSchema.md#kb-topic-component-schema) of the current candidate drop target is inspected to see whether that parent allows children of the type being dropped.
+If it does, the drop will result in a call to [EditTree.addNode](#method-edittreeaddnode) for a paletteNode or for an existing [EditNode](../reference.md#object-editnode) in the same tree.

+Specific components can disable nested drops by explicitly setting [EditProxy.allowNestedDrops](EditProxy.md#attr-editproxyallownesteddrops) to false.

+This mode is enabled by default unless explicitly disabled by setting this property to false.

+**Flags**: IR

+---
+## Attr: EditTree.autoEditNewNodes

+### Description
+New nodes added to the editContext are automatically placed into edit mode if the new node's parent is in edit mode.
+To suppress this action set `autoEditNewNodes` to false.

+**Flags**: IR

+---
+## Attr: EditTree.extraPalettes

+### Description
+Additional [Palettes](../reference.md#interface-palette) to consult for metadata when deserializing [Edit Nodes](../reference.md#object-editnode).
+Note that the [defaultPalette](#attr-edittreedefaultpalette) is always consulted and need not be provided again here.

 **Flags**: IR